-John Butler is in his first season at Nebraska in 2024, serving as the Huskers' secondary coach and pass game coordinator.
+John Butler is in his first season at Nebraska in 2024.
+He served as the Huskers' secondary coach and pass game coordinator during the regular season before being promoted to defensive coordinator prior to the Pinstripe Bowl.
 He is in his first season coaching under Matt Rhule.

 Butler brings an impressive resume to the Husker staff.
 He is in his 30th season as a coach, and his experience includes 20 years in college football and 10 seasons in the National Football League.